2026 Rates

 Peak Power

-The Peak Power charge is based on the single, highest hourly kilowatt load used by the customer between the hours of 4:00 pm - 9:00 pm each month.
+The Peak Power charge is based on the single, highest hourly kilowatt load used by the member between the hours of 4:00 pm - 9:00 pm each month.

 Base Charge